oleksiisud/slack-cluster-finder/README.md

 ## ⚙️ Requirements

-Before running the frontend locally, make sure you have the following installed:
+Before running the application locally, make sure you have the following installed:

 - **Node.js** (v18 or higher)
 - **npm** (v9 or higher) or **yarn**